Creative Commons license: Version 4.0

 The latest version 4.0 of the Creative Commons licenses, released on November 25, 2013, are generic licenses that are applicable to most jurisdictions and do not usually require ports.
 No new ports have been implemented in version 4.0 of the license.
 Version 4.0 discourages using ported versions and instead acts as a single global license.
+Additionally, there is a thirty-day grace period to correct the breach of the licensing terms by the licensee and have their rights reinstated.
+Prior to 4.0 the licensee would lose their rights after breaking the license's terms.
+This does not impact the ability for licensors to seek remedies.
+In addition, it allows licensors to request to remove attribution from verbatim work which prior to 4.0 only applied to adaptations.

 Rights and obligations

 Attribution

 Since 2004, all current licenses other than the CC0 and CC-PD variant require attribution of the original author, as signified by the BY component (as in the preposition "by").
 The attribution must be given to "the best of [one's] ability using the information available".
 Creative Commons suggests the mnemonic "TASL": title – author – source [web link] – [CC] licence.